brentos123/Active-Directory-Home-Lab/README_1.md

 ## Phase 8: Bulk User Provisioning with PowerShell

-Instead of clicking through "New User" four separate times, I wrote a short script to provision accounts into their correct OUs — closer to how this would actually be done at scale.
+Instead of clicking through "New User" four separate times, I wrote a short script to provision accounts into their correct OUs, closer to how this would actually be done at scale.

 Each account gets a UPN, a temporary password, and is flagged to force a password change at next logon.